arfro/follower-maze/README.md

 - Mockito for mocking dependencies on socket related tests

 ### Dead letter queue
-I decided to take a very basic and simple approach for the dead letter queue - it's simply a mutable `Queue` data structure.
+I decided to take a very basic and simple approach for the dead letter queue - a mutable `Queue` data structure.
 Even though it is significantly slower than Vector (which is on the other hand the best choice for concurrent code) it was important for me to keep the FIFO functionality to avoid situations such as sending unfollow message before follow.

 In production, I of course wouldn't have a dead letter queue in the application itself as it's not durable and hence defeats the purpose of storing the erroneous messages should the application fail.
 A great choice for that would be e.g. AWS SQS queue.